 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-The growing area is in the state of Saxony in Germany, It cannot be proven that the cultivated viticulture goes back to Bishop Benno von Meißen (1010-1106).
-A winegrowing on the Elbe was first in 1161 in one Cistercian monastery directed gift certificate of the Margrave Otto of Meissen (1156-1190).
+The growing area is in the state of Saxony in Germany.
+It cannot be proven that the cultivated viticulture goes back to Bishop Benno von Meißen (1010-1106).
+Winegrowing on the Elbe was first in 1161 in one Cistercian monastery directed gift certificate of the Margrave Otto of Meissen (1156-1190) mentioned.
 Elector Christian I (1560-1591) enacted the first winegrowing regulations in 1588.
-At the beginning of the 17th century, winegrowers from Wuerttemberg were brought to the Elbe in order to cultivate "Württemberger Kind" methods like that terracing to introduce the steep slopes through dry stone walls.
+At the beginning of the 17th century, winegrowers from Wuerttemberg were brought to the Elbe in order to cultivate "Württemberger Kind" methods like that Terracing to introduce the steep slopes through dry stone walls.
 As the wine was cultivated in the lowlands of the Elbe and had replaced food production there, Elector Johann Georg III.
 (1647-1691) in 1684 the ban "Where the plow can go, there shouldn't be a vine".
-The Saxon royal family owned vineyards in Pillnitz and Wachwitz, whereupon the Royal vineyard suggesting.
-In the middle of the 19th century there were still almost 1,700 hectares of vines, but a large part of them mildew and phylloxera destroyed.
+The Saxon royal family owned vineyards in Pillnitz and Wachwitz, whereupon the Royal vineyard indicates.
+In the middle of the 19th century there were still almost 1,700 hectares of vines, but a large part of them mildew and Phylloxera destroyed.

 Climate and soil